General Medicine is currently providing appointments via Telehealth

 Semester hours exceptions

-University Health Services is here to keep you healthy while you focus on your studies at UT Austin.
-You can expect the same types of services here that you can get from your family doctor.
+UHS is here to keep you healthy while you focus on your studies at UT Austin.
+You can expect the same types of services that you can get from your family doctor...and more.

-Our healthcare providers are licensed physicians, physician assistants, certified nurse practitioners, and behavioral health consultants supported by a staff of nurses, medical technologists, radiological technologists, pharmacists, chemical dependency counselors, dietitians, and professional health educators.
+Our healthcare providers are board-certified family practice physicians, internal medicine physicians, physician assistants, certified nurse practitioners and behavioral health consultants who are supported by a staff of nurses, medical technologists, radiological and ultrasound technologists, a dietitian and health promotion professionals.

 UHS general medicine clinics provide primary medical care tailored to the unique needs of college students.
 Common medical services include diagnosis and treatment of: